lilopkins/lilopkins/README.md

 I am a big believer in openness 📖, accessibility 💯 and transparency 🔍.

-Jag lär mig svenska i min fritid också.
-Jag är öppna för att flytta till Sverige för bra jobbet. 🇸🇪
+Jag lära mig svenska i min fritid också.
+Jag kan flytta till Sverige för ett bra jobb. 🇸🇪

 Some of my more interesting repos to check out are: